tgstation/tgstation/.github/guides/STYLE.md

 ## Macros

 Macros are, in essence, direct copy and pastes into the code.
 They are one of the few zero cost abstractions we have in DM, and you will see them often.
+Macros have strange syntax requirements, so if you see lots of backslashes and semicolons and braces that you wouldn't normally see, that is why.

 This section will assume you understand the following concepts: